Hello, my name is Jason Brownlee, PhD.

 I’m a father, husband, professional developer, and machine learning practitioner.

-I have a few higher degrees in Artificial Intelligence and I’ve worked on machine learning systems for defense, startups, and severe weather forecasting.
+I have a Masters and PhD degree in Artificial Intelligence and I’ve worked on machine learning systems for defense, startups, and severe weather forecasting.

 I started this community for two main reasons: